Nautiyalmukesh2001/netflix_sql_project_mkn/README.md

 -- NOTE: column country has concat value so to separate the countries i use this -> UNNEST(STRING_TO_ARRAY(country,','))
 ```
+➡️ **Objective**: Identify the top 5 countries with the highest number of content items.

 <img src="https://github.com/user-attachments/assets/80d99e6a-1d3c-4faa-8d4a-4dba5eda7a5d" alt="Image description" width="350" height="150"/>